dstackai/dstack/docs/quickstart.md

 ```

 !!! info "NOTE:"
-    Make sure to always run the CLI from the project repository directory.
+    Make sure to always run the CLI from the Git repository.

-Once you run the workflow, dstack will create the required cloud instance(s) within a minute,
+Once you run the workflow, dstack creates the required cloud instance(s) within a minute,
 download the dependencies, and run your workflow.
 You'll see the output in real-time as your
 workflow is running.

 !!! tip "NOTE:"
     As long as your project is under Git, you don't have to commit local changes before using the run command.
-    dstack will take the local changes into account automatically.
+    dstack takes the local changes into account automatically.
     Just make sure that these changes are staged (using the `git add` command).

 ## Access the run artifacts